hanatos/sioux/README.md

 * global illumination, or some close fake

-* cloud rendering (i don't mean billboards, i mean ray marched clouds like in the nubis cloud rendering system)

 * simulate weather and winds in the terrain (maybe i'll settle for incompressible fluids here)

-* borrow more sophisticated flight dynamics from flightgear (let's make this game a little harder..)
+* more sophisticated flight dynamics (got aerofoil from flight gear, but rotor needs improvement)

 * take local winds/turbulence into account when simulating flight dynamics